Astrit Fazliu: Flamurtari Vlorë

-On 30 May 2016, Fazliu joined fellow Albanian Superliga side Flamurtari Vlorë as a free agent, signing a one-year contract.
+On 30 May 2016, Fazliu joined fellow Albanian Superliga side Flamurtari as a free agent, signing a one-year contract.
 He was presented on the same day along with the new coach Gugash Magani, where he was given the vacant squad number 7.
 In an interview months later, Fazliu stated that leaving Partizani for Flamurtari was "a good decision".

 Fazliu was an unused substitute in the opening league match of 2016–17 against Skënderbeu Korçë due to an injury.
 He returned from the injury in the second matchday on 11 September, playing 60 minutes in a 5–0 thrashing of Luftëtari Gjirokastër at home.
 He had ups and downs during the season as he spent it between bench and field, collecting 30 matches, including 26 in league, scoring only 1 time, the last of the 4–1 home win over Korabi Peshkopi.
 In June 2017, he left the team by terminating his contract by mutual consent, becoming a free agent in the process.